UTS-Bioinformatics/uts-bioinformatics.github.io/contents/_workshops/Lectures.markdown

 ---
 # Lectures

+Long Fond Talented young researchers can be found [here](https://youtu.be/vI6LXl8yzZ0)

-The recording for the 10x workshop can be found [here](https://youtu.be/P_ypN3VisEI)
+The recording for the 10x spatial workshop can be found [here](https://youtu.be/P_ypN3VisEI)